freyamade/crcophony/README.md

 3. Clone this repo
 4. Run `shards install` to install requirements
 5. Follow the steps in the [Gathering Data](#gathering-data) section to gather necessary information
-6. Run `crystal run src/crcophony.cr` and after a couple of seconds it should pop up
+6. Run `shards build` to build the system, or use `shards build --release` to build with optimisations (slower build but potential speedups over non release mode)
+7. Run `bin/crcophony` to open the application.
-7. Type and hit enter and messages should send :D
+8. Type and hit enter and messages should send :D

 ## Issues
 If you run into any issues, check the `.log` files that have been created.
 If anything looks wrong, include the output in an issue ^^